AntonioFasano/BloomR/bloomr.md

 Arguments
 ----------

 con
 :   the connection token returned from br.open().
 If `NULL` simulated values are generated.

 file
 :   path to CSV file.

 start
 :   start date.
-Can be a Date object or an ISO string without separators.
+Can be a Date object or an ISO string without separators (YYYYMMDD).
 Defaults to 5 days before current date.

 field
-:   String denoting the Bloomberg field queried.
+:   case insensitive string denoting the Bloomberg field queried.
 Defaults to "PX_LAST".
 If the field is wrong or not accessible, data will be empty but no error will be raised.

 cols
 :   Logical or integer vector for selecting CSV columns (ticker groups).
 Defaults to all columns.

 addtype
 :   If a string denoting the security type, it will be added to all tickers; if TRUE "Equity", will be added; if FALSE (the default), nothing will be added.

 showtype
 :   if TRUE, security types will be removed from names of list or xts output.
 It defaults to FALSE.

 use.xts
 :   if TRUE (the default) each group will be formatted as an xts object else as a list.

 comma
 :   to be set to FALSE for (non-English) CSV, using semicolon as separator.

 nrow
 :   maximum number of simulated rows (actual is random).
 Ignored if `con!=NULL`, it defaults to 5.

 empty.sec
 :   ratio of securities returning no data.
 Ignored if `con!=NULL`, it defaults to 0.